laravel/docs/blade.md

 <a name="service-injection"></a>
 ## Service Injection

 The `@inject` directive may be used to retrieve a service from the Laravel [service container](/docs/{{version}}/container).
-The first argument passed to `@inject` is the name of the variable the service will be placed into, while the second argument is the class / interface name of the service you wish to resolve:
+The first argument passed to `@inject` is the name of the variable the service will be placed into, while the second argument is the class or interface name of the service you wish to resolve:

     @inject('metrics', 'App\Services\MetricsService')